agarciamontoro/agarciamontoro.github.io/_posts/2017-08-25-gsoc-final-thoughts.md

 ![Speedups](/assets/img/speedups.png)

-The orange bars show the speedup when using the parallel implementation.
+The orange bars show the speedup when using the parallel implementations.
 The yellow ones show the speedup of the vectorized implementations; to be more specific, this benchmark is done in a machine with the instruction set [`SSE4.2`](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions).
 Finally, the green bars show the speedups of the implementations that use both the parallel *and* vectorized techniques.
 As you can see, in the best case we can obtain evaluations 6 times faster than before.

 ## Dissecting the Commits

 ### Gradient and Fitting Interfaces

 That last graph was cool, but the work behind it was hard.
-Let us now describe with detail the main work of this project, implemented in [this PR](https://github.com/root-project/root/pull/793).
+Let us now describe in detail the main work of this project, implemented in [this PR](https://github.com/root-project/root/pull/793).
 Let's inspect every commit to see what I did and why:

 * [Commit 16cbcb5 ](https://github.com/root-project/root/pull/793/commits/16cbcb5b3143f588bc01c06bc093192b236acad8): The very first commit I pushed to my ROOT fork implemented a parallelized version of the method `FitUtil::EvaluateChi2Gradient`.
 This was pretty direct, as I just had to add a new version of the method using the parallelization techniques provided by ROOT; in particular, `ROOT::TThreadExecutor::MapReduce`.
 This was implemented following the example of the method `FitUtil::EvaluateChi2`, which was already parallelized in the `Evaluate` struct.
 The finished implementation can be seen in the file `FitUtil.cxx`, method `FitUtil::EvaluateChi2Gradient`.
 * [Commit b705cf4 ](https://github.com/root-project/root/pull/793/commits/b705cf489f85d8151dd626f7c011fdfd76ce7b54): This commit implemented a really important work, as all the remaining commits depended greatly on it: the generalization of the gradient interfaces; namely: